raffscardoso/Numerical-Analysis/README.md

 *LU Decomposition:*
     Decomposes the given matrix into lower and upper triangular matrices and finds the solution by backward-subsitution followed by forward-subsitution.

+*Gauss-jacobi:*
+    This is a iterative method for finding the roots by taking initial values as input, this can be done in two ways using matrices and other is normal solving.

+*Gauss-seidel:*
+    This is similar to the jacobi method instead using the older values it uses the recently computed roots in the same iteration for more accuracy.

 **Ordinary Differential Equations**

 In this directory, you can find some algorithms for getting the data-points for some of the Differential Equations.